Powell to give his last Jackson Hole speech under watchful gaze of Wall Street and the White House

 “There is still a fair amount that’s still outstanding,” Raphael Bostic, president of the Fed's Atlanta branch, said in an interview, referring to tariff-led price hikes.
 “One feedback we’ve gotten both in our surveys and from direct conversations (with businesses) suggests that many still are looking to see the price that they charge their customers increase from where we are today.”

 Other economists, however, point to the sharp slowdown in housing as a sign of a weak economy.
-Sales of existing homes fell in June to their lowest level in nine months amid elevated mortgage rates.
+The housing market remains mired in a slump partly due to elevated mortgage rates, even though sales of existing homes did rise in July.
 Consumer spending has also been modest this year, and growth was just 1.2% at an annual rate in the first half of 2025.

 “There’s not a lot to like about the economy right now outside of AI," said Neil Dutta, an economist at Renaissance Macro.
 “The weakness in the economy isn't about tariffs,” but instead the Fed's high rates, he added.